SystemsApproach/7E/introduction/statmux.rst

-This section explores the options typically adopted by networks, settling on *statsitical multiplexing* as the strategy we will employ going forward. *StatMux*, as the approach is sometimes called, has proven the most cost-effective for the general-purpose network we want to build.
+This section explores the options typically adopted by networks, settling on *statsitical multiplexing* as the strategy we will employ going forward.
+It's the approach that has proven the most cost-effective for the general-purpose network we want to build.

 1.4.1 Multiplexing Challenge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~